-The organizational experience (listed as HSMP 509 for MPH: HMP students, and PA/PAH 509 for MPA and MPA: HA students) is a culminating experience for our graduate students.
+The organizational experience (listed as courses PA 509 for MPA students; PAH 509 for MPA: HA students; and, HSMP 509 for MPH: HMP students) is a culminating experience for our graduate students.
 It helps the student to build skills of reflective practice to assist in integration and synthesis of program content.
 Where the experience is required, the student is responsible for obtaining and satisfactorily completing an appropriate organizational experience.
-This short guide addresses some of the most commonly asked questions about the organizational experience requirement for the MPH: HMP program.
-It should answer many of your questions regarding this experience, but do not hesitate to contact me with any additional questions.
+This short guide addresses some of the most commonly asked questions about the organizational experience requirement for the MPA, MPA: HA, and MPH: HMP programs.
+It should answer many of your questions regarding this experience, but do not hesitate to contact us with any additional questions.